GanadiniAkshay/ApiAiRecognizer/README.md

 ## Using Fulfillment

-api.ai provides fulfillment which can be useful if you are using domains for your chat agent
+Dialogflow(api.ai) provides fulfillment which can be useful if you are using domains for your chat agent

 Fulfillments are available as entitities with the entity name as fulfillment and can be used like below:
 ```js